letmp/dx11-particles/README.md

 One requirement while starting this package was to be independent from big thirdparty frameworks like openframeworks or opencv.
 The reason for that was to keep the maintenance expenses as low as possible.

-Another requirement was a high performance, so all expensive calculations are done on the GPU.
+The other requirement was performance, so all expensive calculations are done on the GPU.

 Features
 ==========

-* clean and modular design
+* clean, modular and reusable design
 * emit, select, modify and visualize particles
 * very easy customization of particle structure
 * emitters include modules for structuredBuffers, geometries, kinect, layer, rwstructuredBuffers